Urwendi Naur-Loth, "Flame-Flower"

 She lived in Ost-in-Edhil, after the fall of Eregion, she helped build Rivendell, where she now lives

 Urwendi Naur-Loth, "Flame-Flower", was born in the Second Age of Middle-earth.
-Her father, Sarnod, one of the survivors of Gondolin, who had been among Turgon's artificers from the House of the Hammer of Wrath, did not go West at the Downfall of Melkor, but crossed Ered Lindon with his people and came into Eriador.
+Her father, Sarnod, one of the survivors of Gondolin, who had been among Turgon's artificers, did not go West at the Downfall of Melkor, but crossed Ered Lindon with his people and came into Eriador.
 Sarnod was related to Mahtan Aulendil, a legendary smith from the Blessed Realms and had an almost 'dwarvish' obsession with crafts and inherited rare red hair of his kin.
 When they entered that region there were many Noldor, together with Grey-elves, and for a while they dwelt in the country about Lake Nenuial, Evendim on the north.
 It was there that he met Lothíriel of the Grey-elves of the Falas, they fell in love and were wedded.
 During their sojourn near Nenuial was born, at some time between the years 350 and 400, their daughter, Urwendi, and their son, Ithilion.
 Her father named her "Sun Maiden" in honor of the red star that shone at her birth.
 Since childhood she was strong, and free of mind, and filled with the desire of knowledge.
 In her youth she loved to wander far from the dwellings of her people, either beside the long shores of the Sea or in the hills with her younger brother, trusted companion in many journeys.

 Having heard tales of the Mithril in the Misty Mountains, Celebrimbor had crossed the Ered Luin into Eriador, enthralled by visions of the great works that might be wrought with the magical metal.
 Thus, for many years prosperity reigned and elvish smith-craft grew.
 Sarnod and his children joined the brotherhood of Elven master craftsmen, Gwaith-i-Mírdain, the People of the Jewel-smiths.
 In 750 year of Second Age, they established their kingdom in Eregion.
 Ost-in-Edhil was the chief city of the new Elven realm.
 It was only hundred miles from the great dwarven city of Khazad-dûm and a peace was forged between the two contrary peoples.
 Both Elves and Dwarves had great profit from this association.
 Gwaith-i-Mírdain achieved greater feats of workmanship than any other individual or group in Middle-earth, save Fëanor.
 Urwendi kin were devoted to Aulë and her father was a great smith himself, dear to the heart of Celebrimbor Silver-fist.
 Of Sarnod Urwendi learned much of crafts: the making of things of metal and stone.
 From her youth, she showed an affinity for such arts and was fortunate to have as her teacher Celebrimbor, the greatest of the living smiths.
 News about Ost-in-Edhil came to the ears of Dark Lord Sauron.
 When he felt himself to be secure he sent emissaries to Eriador, and finally, in about the year 1200 of the Second Age, came himself, wearing the fairest form that he could contrive.
 Urwendi was a promising student when Annatar arrived.
 Although she disliked him, she often listened to him and took his advice because of the knowledge that went behind it.
 Years passed, the young elf grew into a warrior and was also known as Naur-Loth, the sindarin word for "Flame-Flower" - partly for her red-haired beauty, and partly for the searing anger she loosed in battle.